aws-solutions/distributed-load-testing-on-aws/README.md

 17. The Lambda function processes the request and queries the appropriate AWS resources (DynamoDB tables, S3 buckets, or CloudWatch logs) to retrieve the requested load testing data.

-15. An MCP client (AI development tool) connects to the [AWS AgentCore Gateway](https://aws.amazon.com/bedrock/agentcore/) endpoint to access the Distributed Load Testing solution's data through the Model Context Protocol.
-AgentCore Gateway validates the user's Cognito authentication token to ensure authorized access to the MCP server.
-.
-Upon successful authentication, AgentCore Gateway forwards the MCP tool request to the DLT MCP Server Lambda function.
-The Lambda function returns the structured data to AgentCore Gateway, which sends it back to the MCP client for AI-assisted analysis and insights.

-16. The Lambda function processes the request and queries the appropriate AWS resources (DynamoDB tables, S3 buckets, or CloudWatch logs) to retrieve the requested load testing data.

-17. The Lambda function processes the request and queries the appropriate AWS resources (DynamoDB tables, S3 buckets, or CloudWatch logs) to retrieve the requested load testing data.

 ## Deployment

 The solution can be deployed using either CloudFormation or AWS CDK: